 4. Walking is considerably healthier than sitting on your backside pumping the accelerator, even when you factor in the extra calories you burn during road rage.
 I discussed this at greater length back here in relation to this fascinating little book.

 5. More drivers means more cars means less appealing footpaths and a greater perception of danger to pedestrians.
 Driving can thus become a self-perpetuating cycle where walking (or riding a bicycle) becomes less desirable the fewer pedestrians (or cyclists) there are.
 Choosing to break this cycle will make it that little bit easier for others.

 6. Walking is wearing on the sole, but good for the soul.
 It slows us down a little, and makes us less ambitious about how much we try to get done.
-There is more opportunity to smell the roses, or sit on doorsteps, which is what Aurora currently loves doing while we're out walking.
+There is more opportunity to smell the roses, or sit on doorsteps, which is what our daughter currently loves doing while we're out walking.
 It is not that she is tired; she just likes to stop and take in the view.
 While walking, there is more chance of interacting with those who share your space, more opportunities to notice your environment (which can be dangerous if done too enthusiastically while driving).